Khalil-Foulks/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used to verify credentials and allows a user to gain access to protected routes.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Using tokens in combination with Private Routes can help keep data secure.

 - [ ] Describe how web servers work.

+When a user enters a url link in a web browser their computer sends a request to a server and the server then sends the data back to the user's computer and displayes a web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST	- Create/Add
+GET - Read/Retrieve
+PUT - Update
+DELETE - Delete

 ## Project Set Up